Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/02-using-gmio/single_aie_gmio.md

 	};
 ```

-The GMIO ports `gmioIn` and `gmioOut`, are created and connected as follows:
+Create and connect the GMIO ports `gmioIn` and `gmioOut` as follows:

 ```cpp
 	gmioOut = adf::output_gmio::create("gmioOut",64,1000);